 There are several reliable ways how to tell if eggs are still good.
 The renowned egg water test or float test is just one tried-and-true method.
 Utopia shows you how to perform a simple check before you enjoy those runny yolks.

 How To Tell if Eggs Are Still Good

 A best before date can be found on each carton of eggs.
-In many places, the eggs themselves also receive a stamp with the best before date on their shells.
+Often times, the eggs also receive a stamp with the best before date on their shells.
 This is usually around 28 days from the day they were laid.
 Even after the best before date has passed, many eggs are still good.

-Unwashed-eggs last three weeks, even without a refrigerator.
+Unwashed eggs last three weeks, even without a refrigerator.
 They can then be kept in the refrigerator for another week or two.
-As a precaution, however, you should not eat expired eggs raw or only lightly cooked.
-There are several methods you can use to tell if older eggs are still good – here’s how:
+There are several tests you can use to tell if older eggs are still good — here’s how:

 1. The Water aka Float Test

-The egg in water test is probably the best known method to test if eggs is still good.
-Just put the intact, raw egg in a bowl of water.
+The egg in water test is probably the best known method to test if eggs are still good.
+Just place the whole raw egg in a bowl of water.

-- If the egg floats to the top, it shouldn’t be eaten.
+- If the egg floats to the top, it shouldn’t be eaten at all.

 Why does the spoiled egg float on top?
-From the moment a hen lays an egg, water from the egg yolk begins to pass slowly through the shell and evaporate.
-An air pocket gradually fills the space vacated by the water.
-If the egg floats to the surface, the air pocket is already taking up a lot of space inside the egg.
-In this case, you shouldn’t eat it anymore.
+From the moment a hen lays an egg, water from the egg yolk begins to pass slowly through the shell and evaporate, resulting in an air pocket.
+If the egg floats to the surface, the air pocket is already taking up a lot of space inside the egg which is why you shouldn’t eat it anymore.